chrishahn/berniebb/README.md

 berniebb
 ========

-Backbone/Bootstrap interface for the BernieNode REST service
+Backbone interface for the BernieNode REST service